Skyfighter64/skyfighter64.github.io/_posts/2024-10-21-Driving-Around.md

 //drive forward
 leftWheel.Drive(speed=255)
 //drive backwards
 ```
 I needed some kind of script communicating with the motor drivers on the mainboard.

-This could then be helpful for more abstract ways driving like using inverse kinematics (more on that later).
+This would then be helpful for more abstract ways of driving like using inverse kinematics (more on that later).

-So the task for the motor driver script is to drive one of the wheels in the following way:
+The task for the motor driver script would be to drive one of the wheels in the following way:
 - Drive the motor with a given speed
 - Drive in reverse when a negative speed is given
 - Be able to drive at slower than full speed (eg. 50% speed)